-Her research as an AsiaGlobal Fellow will focus on the potential for public-private partnership among international organizations and the private sector in Asia in light of the growing dominance of Asia-based companies on the world stage.
+Her research as an AsiaGlobal Fellow focused on the potential for public-private partnership among international organizations and the private sector in Asia in light of the growing dominance of Asia-based companies on the world stage.

 Back to Fellows